SLaks/csrf-crypto/README.md

 ```

 To force the cookie to be regenerated, call `res.resetCsrf()` before calling `getFormToken()`.
 This method will remove the current cookie and clear any cached validity information.
-This method should be called in conjuction wit hthe `userData()` option to regenerate the cookie of the user changes (eg, after logging in).
+This method should be called in conjunction with the `userData()` option to regenerate the cookie of the user changes (eg, after logging in).

 #Helper Middleware